RobbieHolland/CrohnsDisease/README.md

 arXiv: https://arxiv.org/abs/1909.00276

-Paper to be presented at MICCAI 2019, Shenzhen
+Paper was presented at MICCAI PRIME 2019, Shenzhen

 In this work we establish a baseline for binary prediction of terminal ileal Crohn's disease in abnormal and healthy MRI volumes, using deep learning

 To this end we use a small 3D ResNet with added soft attention layers

+# User guide
+To infer a prediction of whether or not a given 3D MR has Crohn's disease, configure <tt>/run_crohns.sh</tt> to test mode, and specify the directory of the trained model.
+Then execute <tt>bash run_crohns.sh</tt>.

+(Process to be streamlined in future update, i.e. parameters for 3D MR image path and coordinates)

 ## Repo Guide
 Brief explanation of important files